 How to Prevent Pool Stains from Returning

 One of the easiest ways to combat pool stains is to take the necessary precautions to prevent them before they occur.
-You can take some measures to fend off both organic and metal pool stains.
+You can take some measures to fend off all types of pool stains.

 How to Prevent Organic Pool Stains